stefanwalther/qliksense-extension-tutorial/docs/02-Introduction-to-Qlik-Sense-Visualization-Extensions.md

 [Deploying visualizations in Qlik Sense Desktop](http://help.qlik.com/sense/en-us/developer/#../Subsystems/Workbench/Content/BuildingExtensions/HowTos/deploy-extensions.htm) in the Qlik Sense Developer help.

-### Installing a Visualization Extension for Qlik Sense Server
+### Installing a visualization extension on Qlik Sense Server

 If you want to make your visualization extension available on Qlik Sense Server you have to import into the repository.

 See [Deploying visualizations in Qlik Sense](http://help.qlik.com/sense/en-us/developer/#../Subsystems/Workbench/Content/BuildingExtensions/HowTos/deploy-extensions.htm) in the Qlik Sense Developer help.

-## Comparison Between Extensions in QlikView and Qlik Sense
+## Comparison between extensions in QlikView and Qlik Sense

 Beside one exception the comparison between the concept of Extensions in QlikView and Qlik Sense is quite easy: